solderq35/hitruns-wiki/website/docs/downpatching.md

 - Note: The downpatched version **SHOULD** follow the game settings for your live install of the game, but this has not been confirmed to be 100% true.
 If you need the launcher for some reason, remove the alternative exe from the advanced settings, and then launch the game normally through Heroic.
 - Start the game, through heroic, and it will launch you into the downpatched build of your choice.
 - Use the PeacockPatcher, or OnlineTools accordingly to connect to your Peacock instance.
 While this downpatched build will connect to the official servers as of writing this guide (9/9/26), the menus will look buggy.
   - (LINUX ONLY) If you need to run PeacockPatcher for an older build of the game, Launch the game first.
-Then go back to Heroic, and access game settings again by right clicking on Hitman 3.
+Then go back to Heroic, and access game settings again by right clicking on Hitman WoA.
 Then go to the WINE tab, and click on "Run EXE on Prefix".
 Run the PeacockPatcher.exe appropriate for your version of the game.
 When closing the game, if you close the game before the patcher, the patcher might hang, and you will have to terminate it.
   - If you wish to revert your heroic install to use the latest patch, you can just clear the alternative EXE to run option, and it will launch your retail game instead.
 - If you wish to swap to another downpatched build, (example: 3.230.1), just download your 3.230.1 build using heroic, and point your alternative exe to the 3.230.1 folder instead.
 This allows you to swap between downpatched builds at your will.